William Sharpe (surgeon)

 William Sharpe (c.
 1882–1960) was a brain surgeon who developed treatment for retardation and palsy in children.

-In 1948, he donated 1,500 acres of land to The Fresh Air Fund.
+In 1948 he donated 1,500 acres of land to The Fresh Air Fund.
 That donation became part of the Sharpe Reservation, a heavily wooded nature reserve in Fishkill, New York, which eventually expanded to 3,000 acres.

 Sharpe, who wrote an autobiography at age 70, served as the first president of the Pan-American Medical Association.
 He died at age 77, having retired and moved to Florida with his wife.

 He graduated from Harvard College and Harvard Medical School.

+Education

+William Sharpe entered Harvard College in 1900.
+In 1903, he spent a year at the University of Berlin.
+He graduated from Harvard College in 1904.
+He was then admitted to Harvard Medical School, where he studied under Professor of Physiology Walter Cannon, Professor of Pathology Reginald Fitz, and Professor of Hematology Richard Cabot.
+During his second year, he studied under Professor of Anatomy Thomas Dwight.
+He received his doctorate in 1908.